-In this paper, we propose a radically different approach and develop a new model-based approach to learn Whittle indices of communicating and unichain arms.
-Our approach consists in using a simulator to sample an arm and to build estimates of its transition matrices and reward vectors $(\hat{P},\hat{r})$.
-The algorithm of \cite{gast2023testing} -- which we call \WISC~ for \textbf{W}hittle \textbf{I}ndex in \textbf{S}ub\textbf{C}ubic time -- is the fastest known algorithm to compute the Whittle indices of an indexable and unichain MDP.
+In this paper, we develop a new model-based approach to learn Whittle indices of communicating and unichain MDPs.
+Our approach consists in sampling a MDP and building estimates of its transition matrices and reward vectors $(\hat{P},\hat{r})$.
+The algorithm of \cite{gast2023testing} (which we call \WISC~ for \textbf{W}hittle \textbf{I}ndex in \textbf{S}ub\textbf{C}ubic time) is the fastest known algorithm to compute the Whittle indices of an indexable and unichain MDP.
 Hence, it would be tempting to simply call \WISC~on $(\hat{P},\hat{r})$ and return the indices of these estimates.
-Yet, we show that this \emph{naive} method does not work in general because the set of indexable arms is not an open-set: even if the true MDP -- with parameters $(P,r)$ -- is indexable, there is no guarantee that the estimated MDP $(\hat{P},\hat{r})$ is indexable, regardless of how close $(\hat{P},\hat{r})$ is from $(P,r)$.
+Yet, we show that this \emph{naive} method does not work in general because the set of indexable MDPs is not an open-set: even if the true MDP with parameters $(P,r)$ is indexable, there is no guarantee that the estimated MDP with parameters $(\hat{P},\hat{r})$ is indexable, regardless of how close $(\hat{P},\hat{r})$ is from $(P,r)$.
 This is why we introduce an algorithm that generalizes \WISC, called \textbf{E}xtended \WISC~or \EWISC.
 It takes as input any parameter values $(\hat{P},\hat{r})$ and outputs a vector of real values $\EWISC(\hat{P},\hat{r})$.
 We show that if the unknown MDP $(P,r)$ is indexable, then $\EWISC(\hat{P},\hat{r})$ converges to the true indices $\WISC(P,r)$ when $(\hat{P},\hat{r})$ converges to $(P,r)$, regardless of the indexability of the parameters $(\hat{P},\hat{r})$.